anusn/plink-182/README.md

 Not a comprehensive list, but we'll likely have to knock out all of these modules.

-Note that many of the notebooks linked here use filepaths specific to DataHub as it was set up in the Spring 2020 quarter.
+Note that, as mentioned above, many of the notebooks linked here use filepaths specific to UCSD's DataHub site as it was set up in the Spring 2020 quarter.
 These notebooks will therefore need to be modified in order to work with arbitrary datasets, or on other systems.

 ### 1. [Data loading](https://nbviewer.jupyter.org/github/fedarko/plink-182/blob/master/notebooks/01-Load-Data.ipynb)
 Load genotyping data from 1000 Genomes from `vcf.gz` into a format that's easier